sethmchris/port-timeline/_steps/hb433.md

 ![]({{ site.baseurl }}/assets/img/hb433.jpg)

 Governor signs the bill which updates the powers and scope of the port.
-This bill:
-*Authorizes a project area plan for an area outside is previous jurisdictions *Expands the years that the port takes 100% of the property taxes from 25 to 40 *Modifies the amount of tax differential the port can use for operating expenses
+This bill authorizes a project area plan for an area outside is previous jurisdictions, expands the years that the port takes 100% of the property taxes from 25 to 40, and modifies the amount of tax differential the port can use for operating expenses.

 [Source: Utah Legislature](https://le.utah.gov/~2019/bills/static/HB0433.html){:target="_blank"}